cristiano-s-r-filho/rust-c-asm/README.md

 ## Features

-- **Full CPU Emulation**: Complete implementation of an 8086-like architecture with custom extensions
+- **Full CPU Emulation**: Complete implementation of an custom architecture, inspired by AVR, 8086-like, and ARM architectures with custom extensions
 - **Interactive TUI**: Terminal user interface with multiple panels for registers, memory, and program editing
-- **Program Editor**: Built-in text editor with syntax support for ARC-0 assembly
+- **Program Editor**: Built-in text editor with syntax support for this ARC-0 assembly language
 - **Memory Management**: Virtual memory system with support for different memory segments
 - **Debugging Tools**: Step-by-step execution, breakpoints, and register monitoring
 - **Save/Load Programs**: Persistent storage of assembly programs with .arco extension